-The Stress Test Myth: How Misleading Measurements Sabotage Your Stress Success
+The Misleading Stress Test that Sabotages Your Stress Success (#4)

 This was eye opening for me; and not in the way you may think.

-It highlights yet another contradiction in society’s stress-management conversation by uncovering a flaw in how we are taught to measure stress.
-Ultimately, this ends up sabotaging efforts to reduce destructive stress, leverage empowering stress, and better ride the waves of survival stress.
+It highlights yet another contradiction in society’s stress-management conversation by uncovering a flaw in how we are taught to measure stress – a mental health stress test.
+This approach ends up sabotaging efforts to reduce destructive stress, leverage empowering stress, and better ride the waves of survival stress.

 I never thought about measuring stress before, but that night, I needed answers.